runtimerevolution/knowledge-base/docs/python/machine_learning/synthethic_data/1_synthetic_data.md

 datasets = load_csvs(folder_name='my_folder/')
 ```

 Since SDV uses Pandas' dataframe under the hood, we can use it directly to load the data.
-However

 ```
 import pandas as pd